Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Summary and Concluding Remarks

-Table 2 reports mass estimates for the regions $r\le R_{ {\tt G}}$ and $R_{ {\tt G}}\le r\le R_{ {\tt max}}$.
-Table 2 also gives results for the dimensionless parameters ($\tau,\kappa)$ from the Boltzmann fits.
-Column two lists the sum $M_{ {\tt baryons}}$ of all the baryonic contributions to the mass of the galaxy.
-The disk and bulge contributions were obtained from a mass model in \cite{deBlok:2008wp} (specifically, the model with fixed values of the mass to luminosity ratio and the diet Salpeter stellar initial mass function).
-Column three contains the results for the mass $M(R_{ {\tt G}})$ in the interior region $r\le R_{ {\tt G}}$ obtained from the Boltzmann fits, while column four lists estimates of the total matter content of the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$.
-The latter was obtained using (\ref{regnmas}).
-The table shows that for the majority of the galaxies, the regions exhibiting Boltzmann-like behavior are much more massive than the sum of the baryonic components of the galaxies, and the mass in the interior region $r\le R_{ {\tt G}}$.
-Two exceptional cases are NGC 7331 and NGC 3521, where ${ M_{(R_{ {\tt G}}, R_{ {\tt max}})}}$ is approximately the same or less than $M_{ {\tt baryons}}$.
+Table 2 reports on the mass estimates for the spherical shell $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ and the inner region $r\le R_{ {\tt G}}$.
+Table 2 also gives results for the dimensionless parameters ($\tau,\kappa)$ for the Boltzmann fits.
+Column two lists the sum $M_{ {\tt baryons}}$ of all the baryonic contributions to the mass of the galaxy reported in the literature.
+The disk and bulge contributions were obtained from a mass model in \cite{deBlok:2008wp} (specifically, the model with fixed values of the mass to luminosity ratio and the diet Salpeter stellar initial mass function), while the HI gas mass estimates come from \cite{Walter:2008wy}.
+Column three gives the result for the mass $M(R_{ {\tt G}})$ in the interior region $r\le R_{ {\tt G}}$ obtained from the Boltzmann fits, while column four lists estimates of the total matter content in the spherical shell $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ using (\ref{regnmas}).
+The table shows that for the majority of the galaxies, the regions exhibiting Boltzmann-like behavior are at least as massive, if not more, than the reported values for the sum of all the baryonic components of the galaxies.
+This is another indication that the region is strongly dominated by dark matter.
+Also, the spherical shells are, in general, more massive than the interior regions $r\le R_{ {\tt G}}$.
+Two exceptional cases are NGC 7331 and NGC 3521, where the mass for the spherical shell ${ M_{(R_{ {\tt G}}, R_{ {\tt max}})}}$ is less than $M_{ {\tt baryons}}$.
 On the other hand, for the case of the dwarf galaxy DD0 154, the region associated with the exponential behavior for $\rho(\phi)$ is almost ten times as massive as the baryonic component of the galaxy.

-The results thus generally indicate that dark matter is the dominant contribution to the mass density in the region.
-Finally, column five of table 2 gives the fitted values for the dimensionless parameters $\tau$ and $\kappa$ obtained from the fit to the Boltzmann gas.
-The results vary from one galaxy to another, and generally differ from the special case of $(\tau,\kappa)=(\frac 12,\frac 13) $ corresponding to an exactly flat rotation curve.
-Isothermal behavior is obvious for the ideal case of exactly flat rotation curves, as was discussed in the introduction.
-On the other hand, the result the observed rotation curves also exhibit isothermal behavior is nontrivial, since from column five, they are generally not flat.
+Finally, column five of table 2 gives the fitted values for the dimensionless parameters $\tau$ and $\kappa$ defining the Boltzmann gas.
+The results vary from one galaxy to another, and generally differ from the special case of $(\tau,\kappa)=(\frac 12,\frac 13) $, which corresponds to an exactly flat rotation curve.
+As was discussed in the introduction, isothermal behavior is obvious for the ideal case of exactly flat rotation curves.
+On the other hand, since from column five, the results are, in general, not in agreement with the exactly flat solution, the apparent isothermal behavior could not have been guessed from the outset.